section-engineering-education/engineering-education/content/articles/how-to-work-with-lombok-on-quarkus/index.md

 Java language is a simple language for app development.
-The only turn-off to newbies is that it has so many syntactical terms to cram all at once.
-This makes the newcomers confused and also wish for any way to shorten the code for them.
-Frameworks such as SpringBoot, Micronaut, Quarkus, and others have tried to come up with ingenious ways to do this.
-This includes the use of easy-to-use libraries.
-These libraries provide annotations that can be quickly and easily used to replace blocks of codes.
+However, it challenges beginners due to the lost of syntactical terms required to be mastered.
+This confuses beginners.
+The great news is that Frameworks such as SpringBoot, Micronaut, Quarkus, and others have tried to come up with ways to ease programmers of this challenge.
+This includes the introduction of easy-to-use libraries that provide annotations to quickly and easily replace blocks of code.

 Lombok is an example of one of these libraries.
 'Project Lombok' as it's known, is a java library that plugs into your editor or IDE and builds tools simplifying Java.
 It takes away the writing of getters, setters, or equals methods again.
 This is by use of one annotation.
-The class will have a fully-featured builder, Automated logging variables, and much more.
+The class has a fully-featured builder, Automated logging variables, and much more.

 ### Table of Contents
 - [Key takeaways](#key-takeaways)
 - [Pre-requisites](#pre-requisites)
 - [Setup IDE for Lombok](#setup-ide-for-lombok)